 DUBAWA adheres to a process of scrupulous and diligent selection, research, writing, and editing for its fact-checking exercise.
 To ensure consistency across fact checks, while refraining from limiting individual creativity, we have developed a standard methodology.

-First, our panel of editorial experts examines suggestions for fact-checking based on reader/citizen suggestions or the choices by team members or even from our Editorial Trust Board.
+First, our editorial experts examine suggestions for fact-checking based on reader/citizen suggestions or the choices by team members or even from our Board.

-Once the quality of the claim has been ascertained, it is assigned to a person (called “contributor”) with the right expertise to research and write it up.
-The contributor works with other subject-specific experts to develop a well-structured fact check.
+Once the quality of the claim has been ascertained, it is assigned to a person (called “researcher”) with the right expertise to research and write it up.
+The researcher works with other subject-specific experts to develop a well-structured fact check.